Velez: A World of Sound

 drum of clay and rammana is a wooden frame drum,

-both often played simultaneously by a single player, from
+both often played simultaneously by a SPACE

 - Also called devil chasers, from the Philippine Islands.